Nicelab/wp-hackerspace/readme.txt

 == Frequently Asked Questions ==

-Q: How to make permalinks works with the custom post types ?
-A: After plugin activation, unset, and set up again the permalinks.
+= How to make permalinks works with the custom post types = After plugin activation, unset, and set up again the permalinks.

 == Screenshots ==
+1. The plugin features settings tab
+2. The plugin Sapce Api settings tab

 == Changelog ==

+= 0.3 =
+First stable release